luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 We were aiming to understand what was the catalyst for the lack of trust.
 We learned that the poor organization and structure of the content was the main reason users felt confused and lost when browsing our content.

-A heatmap allowed us to identify the areas our customers were cofusing on the most.
-We also received additional feedback to improve language, tone and messaging.
+A heatmap allowed us to identify the areas our customers were cofusing about the most.
+We also received additional feedback to improve language, tone, and messaging.

 **Participants**
-Here is some participant data.
+Here are some participant data.
 ![Participants](https://user-images.githubusercontent.com/349454/192349272-9c782f71-07e0-4ff5-8b9d-d1063c269b07.jpg)